April Books!

 About the Book: Lara Jean keeps her love letters in a hatbox her mother gave her.

 They aren’t love letters that anyone else wrote for her; these are ones she’s written.
 One for every boy she’s ever loved—five in all.
 When she writes, she can pour out her heart and soul and say all the things she would never say in real life, because her letters are for her eyes only.
-Until the day her secret letters are mailed, and suddenly Lara Jean’s love life goes from imaginary to out of control. (from Goodreads)Book Review: You Have a Match by Emma Lord
+Until the day her secret letters are mailed, and suddenly Lara Jean’s love life goes from imaginary to out of control. (from Goodreads)Title: You Have a Match

 Author: Emma Lord